thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 - `data` specifies the dataset to be used for model training, here metabolomics_data.
 - `model_type` defines the type of model to build, with "random_forest_regression" indicating a random forest model for regression tasks.
 - `input_variables` selects the features or predictors for the model, here using columns 3 to 33 from metabolomics_data as predictors.
-- `output_variable` is the target variable for prediction, in this case, "AMP".
+- `output_variable` is the target variable for prediction, in this case, "Valine".

 The optimization_parameters argument takes a list to define the grid of parameters for optimization, including n_vars_tried_at_split, n_trees, and min_leaf_size.
 The seq() function generates sequences of numbers and is used here to create ranges for each parameter: